-- (1) Attached residential, provided that: - (a) Such site development contains a minimum area of three acres. - (b) Such site development does not exceed five dwelling units per acre.
+(1) Attached residential, provided that:

+(a) Such site development contains a minimum area of three acres.

+(b) Such site development does not exceed five dwelling units per acre.
-Formatted: Font: Not Bold

-Formatted: Indent: Left: 0.5"

-Formatted: Font: 12 pt

-Formatted: Font: Not Bold

-- (c) Such site development meets the requirements for such a development in Article XIX. - (d) Such site development receives approval under Article XVI. - (e) Such site development has water service from the Bangor Water District. - (f) Such site development has sewer service from the City of Bangor.
+(c) Such site development meets the requirements for such a development in Article XIX.

+(d) Such site development receives approval under Article XVI.

+(e) Such site development has water service from the Bangor Water District.

+(f) Such site development has sewer service from the City of Bangor.

-Findings: Subject to findings that the standards in Part 4 have been met, the Board finds that the Applicant has met the provisions of § 165-9 (Conditional Uses).
+Finding: Subject to findings that the standards in Part 4 have been met, the Board finds that the Applicant has met the provisions of § 165-9 (Conditional Uses).
 Section 165-99.D.(1)(a) is met because, according to Sheet C2 - Subdivision Plan (Exhibit 79), the development contains more than three acres.